iotaledger/tips/text/0032-dust-protection/0032-dust-protection.md

 Let A be the address that should hold the dust outputs' balances.
 Let S be the sum of all the amounts of all unspent `SigLockedDustAllowanceOutputs` on A. Then, the maximum number of allowed dust outputs on A is S divided by 10,000 and rounded down, i.e. 100 outputs for each 1 Mi deposited.

 The amount of a `SigLockedDustAllowanceOutput` must be at least 1 Mi.
-Apart from this, `SigLockedDustAllowanceOutputs` are processed identical to `SigLockedDustAllowanceOutput`.
+Apart from this, `SigLockedDustAllowanceOutputs` are processed identical to `SigLockedSingleOutput`.
 The transaction validation as defined in [Draft RFC-18](https://github.com/luca-moser/protocol-rfcs/blob/signed-tx-payload/text/0000-transaction-payload/0000-transaction-payload.md), however, needs to be adapted.

 _Syntactical validation_ for `SigLockedDustAllowanceOutput`:
 - The `Address` must be unique in the set of `SigLockedDustAllowanceOutputs` in one transaction T. However, there can be one `SigLockedSingleOutput` and one `SigLockedDustAllowanceOutputs` T.